-- 1. A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as referred to in Article 9 of the Programme Regulations must substantiate that request. - 2.
-Before making a decision, the Board of Examiners is to obtain advice from the examiner(s) in question with regard to the request.
+- 1. A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as referred to in Article 9 of the Programme Teaching and Education Regulations must substantiate that request. - 2.
+Before making a decision, the Board of Examiners is to obtain advice from the examiner(s) in question with regard to the request. - 3.
+For oral examinations, including the thesis defence, a student can propose to the examiners to use a language different from English.
+If all involved examiners agree, pre-approval from the Board of Examiners is not necessary.